Canyildiz1386/Physics/mathia.md

 | 0.5 | 1 | True |
 | 1.0 | Diverges | False |

-There is no real "minimum" for this function.
-The key lesson is that gradient descent is not interesting for linear functions.
-They lack the curvature that creates a stable equilibrium.
+This case confirms that gradient descent is meaningless on linear functions.
+It needs curvature to “pull” the algorithm toward a point.

 ---

 ### Quadratic Function (Degree 2)

-The quadratic studied was f(x) = 2x² – 4x.
-Its derivative is 4x – 4, and the minimum is at x = 1.
+This is the benchmark.
+The derivative is linear, and the function has a single global minimum at x = 1.

-This is the classic case where theory predicts everything perfectly.
-The safe range for eta is below 0.5, and the optimal value is around 0.25.

 | eta | iterations | converged |
 |-----|------------|-----------|